setms/book/docs/requirements/digest.md

 @@Wiegers2013 recognizes different kinds of requirements:

-- **Business requirements** describe _why_ the organization is developing a system; the benefits they hope to achieve in the form of high-level business objectives.
+- **Business requirements** describe _why_ the organization is developing a system; the benefits they hope to achieve in the form of a project vision, high-level business objectives, and success metrics.
 - **System requirements** describe the requirements for a system that consists of multiple subsystems.
   An **external interface requirement** describes the connection between the system and other systems, hardware, or users.